veracity/veracity-documentation/sections/vap/file-storage-as-data-source/introduction.md

 The guide will take you through the following steps.
 1. Create a Power BI report using Data Workbench File storage.
-2. Update data in Data Workbench and refresh file to get new data in VAP.
-3. Upload a Power BI file in VAP.
-4. Enable a scheduled refresh on report to get fresh data.
+In this part, you will also learn how to update data in Data Workbench and refresh file to get new data in VAP, upload a Power BI file in VAP, and enable a scheduled refresh on report to get fresh data.
-5. Optionally, if your Power BI file was connected to Data Fabric, connect it to Data Workbench File storage.
+2. Optionally, if your Power BI file was connected to Data Fabric, connect it to Data Workbench File storage.

 For more information about Veracity Data Workbench File storage, see its documentation [here](https://developer.veracity.com/docs/section/dataworkbench/datacatalogue#file-storage).

+Let us get started with [step 1](create-report.md).